isc-projects/kea/doc/sphinx/arm/hooks-ping-check.rst

 ~~~~~~~~~~~~~

 The ping-check hook library currently supports the following configuration parameters
-that may be set the global and subnet levels.
+that may be set at the global and subnet levels.
 Subnet values override global values.

 - `enable-ping-check` - Enables or disables ping checking at a given scope.

 - `min-ping-requests` - The minimum number of ECHO REQUESTs sent without receiving a reply needed to declare an address available.
 The default is 1, it must be greater than zero.

-- `reply-timeout` The maximum amount of time to wait for a reply to a single ECHO REQUEST.
+- `reply-timeout` - The maximum amount of time to wait for a reply to a single ECHO REQUEST.
 Specified in milliseconds, it must be greater than zero, it defaults to 100.

-- `ping-cltt-secs` The number of seconds that must elapse after the lease's CLTT before a ping check will be conducted when the client is the lease's previous owner.
+- `ping-cltt-secs` - The number of seconds that must elapse after the lease's CLTT before a ping check will be conducted when the client is the lease's previous owner.
 The default value is sixty seconds.

-The following parameter is only supported the global level:
+The following parameter is only supported at the global level:

-- `ping-channel-threads` In multi-threaded mode, this is the number of threads in the channel's thread pool.
-The default is 0 which instructs the code to use the same number of threads as Kea core.
+- `ping-channel-threads` - In multi-threaded mode, this is the number of threads in the channel's thread pool.
+The default is 0 which instructs the library to use the same number of threads as Kea core.

 The following configuration excerpt illustrates global level configuration: